IIITLucknowSWEngg/CSAICSBTeam020/Assignment/05_Architecture.md

 The Deployment Diagram outlines the architecture of the Flipkart  Competitor, highlighting the interaction between its components and third-party services.

 ## Key Components
-### Detailed Explanation of Key Components for Flipkart Clone

 #### **1. User, Seller, and Admin Devices**
 - **Users**: